Ellen Hancock: Acquicor

-Hancock served as President, COO, and secretary to the board of Acquicor, a company she co-founded with former Apple-CEO Gil Amelio and Apple co-founder Steve Wozniak.
+Hancock served as President, COO, and secretary to the board of Acquicor, a company she co-founded with former Apple CEO Gil Amelio and Apple co-founder Steve Wozniak.
 The company was a 'blank check' holding company, or "SPAC".
 Acquicor acquired Jazz Semiconductor in February 2007 and Hancock resigned on June 7, 2007.

 Memberships

 Hancock was a member on the boards of several companies and academic and nonprofit institutions, including Aetna, Colgate-Palmolive, Electronic Data Systems, Ripcord Networks, Marist College, Santa Clara University, and the Pacific Council on International Policy.

-Death

-Ellen Hancock died April 19, 2022.